BlueLogicLabs/planet-docs/docs/terms/privacy.md

 ## Transfer of personal data

-BlueLogic, LLC will not sell, rent or otherwise transfer your personal data to third parties.
+BlueLogic LLC will not sell, rent or otherwise transfer your personal data to third parties.
 We will transfer your data to third parties if you have consented to this in accordance with Art.
 6 para.
 1 p.
 1 a) GDPR, or in the following cases:

-Contractors: BlueLogic, LLC may engage other companies and individuals in certain cases to fulfil its obligations to its customers on its behalf.
+Contractors: BlueLogic LLC may engage other companies and individuals in certain cases to fulfil its obligations to its customers on its behalf.
 This may involve sharing your data with these third parties in order to provide products or services to you.
 Examples include customer service, payment data processing and marketing support.
 In these cases, data is transferred to such service providers and contractors (such as payment service providers, advertising providers, technical service providers) for the purpose of fulfilling the contract in accordance with Art.
 6 para.
 1 p.
 1 b) GDPR.

-It goes without saying that BlueLogic, LLC ensures that the respective service provider guarantees data security before passing on personal data.
-BlueLogic, LLC will therefore only commission companies that can guarantee secure and proper data processing based on their qualifications and their technical and organizational capabilities.
+It goes without saying that BlueLogic LLC ensures that the respective service provider guarantees data security before passing on personal data.
+BlueLogic LLC will therefore only commission companies that can guarantee secure and proper data processing based on their qualifications and their technical and organizational capabilities.

 ## Market Research

-All your data collected on the BlueLogic, LLC Platform for the purpose of market research will be used exclusively for BlueLogic, LLC internal purposes and will not be passed on to third parties.
+All your data collected on the BlueLogic LLC Platform for the purpose of market research will be used exclusively for BlueLogic LLC internal purposes and will not be passed on to third parties.
 They will be deleted when their knowledge is no longer necessary for market research.

-Data processing due to legal requirements / protection against misuse / rights of third parties BlueLogic, LLC is entitled to process your personal data insofar as this is necessary to fulfil legal obligations.
-For this purpose, BlueLogic, LLC may transfer this data in particular to authorities, law enforcement agencies and courts.
+Data processing due to legal requirements / protection against misuse / rights of third parties BlueLogic LLC is entitled to process your personal data insofar as this is necessary to fulfil legal obligations.
+For this purpose, BlueLogic LLC may transfer this data in particular to authorities, law enforcement agencies and courts.
 In this case, the transfer of your data is required by Art.
 6 para.
 1 p.
 1 c) GDPR for compliance with a legal obligation to which we are subject.
-BlueLogic, LLC is further entitled to process personal data if and to the extent necessary to detect or prevent misuse of this website or to enforce claims of BlueLogic, LLC, its employees or users, whereby the data processing in these cases is necessary to protect these aforementioned legitimate interests of BlueLogic, LLC  pursuant to Art.
+BlueLogic LLC is further entitled to process personal data if and to the extent necessary to detect or prevent misuse of this website or to enforce claims of BlueLogic LLC, its employees or users, whereby the data processing in these cases is necessary to protect these aforementioned legitimate interests of BlueLogic LLC  pursuant to Art.
 6 para.
 1 p.
 1 f) GDPR.

 Your personal data will not be transferred to countries outside the EU, with the exception of the transfer of information generated by the cookie.

 ## Automated decision-making

 Automated decision-making including profiling pursuant to Art.
-22 (1) and (4) GDPR does not take place on the part of BlueLogic, LLC.
+22 (1) and (4) GDPR does not take place on the part of BlueLogic LLC.

 ## Direct marketing in the context of a customer relationship

 We use the data you provide to fulfil and process our contract and to respond to your enquiries in accordance with Art.
 6 para.
 1 p.
 1 b) GDPR or on the basis of your consent in accordance with Art.
 6 para.
 1 p.
 1 a) GDPR.
-Insofar as you have also given us separate consent to process your data for consulting and advertising purposes, BlueLogic, LLC is entitled to contact you for these purposes via the communication channels you have ticked in this consent.
+Insofar as you have also given us separate consent to process your data for consulting and advertising purposes, BlueLogic LLC is entitled to contact you for these purposes via the communication channels you have ticked in this consent.

 ## Social Media